 The errors raised the ire of Rep. Dave Obey, D-Wisconsin, and chairman of the House Appropriations Committee.
 On Monday, he said the mistakes "are outrageous and the administration owes itself, the Congress and every American a commitment to work night and day to correct the ludicrous mistakes."

 "Credibility counts in government, and stupid mistakes like this undermine it.
 We've got too many serious problems in this country to let that happen," Obey said.

-CNN's Alexander Mooney, Kate Bolduan and Jason Hanna contributed to this story.
+CNN's Alexander Mooney, Kate Bolduan, Ed Hornick and Jason Hanna contributed to this report.